Skip to main content

 • Simple Security Rule

-• Ensures that users cannot access information at a higher security level
+• Users cannot access information at a higher security level

-• Widely used in environments where confidentiality is critical
+• Used in environments where secrecy is critical

 • *-Property

-• A subject on one security level shouldn't be able to write to objects with lower security levels
+• A subject cannot write to objects with lower security levels.

 This model arranges subjects and objects into security levels and defines access specifications, whereby subjects can only access objects at certain levels based on their security level.